cuper6/SEnginx/README.md

 Other
 -----
-More information, check our website: http://www.senginx.org
+More information, check website: http://senginx.ru